How to Stock Sugar & 8 Sensible Reasons Why You Should

 Store Sugar in Airtight Containers

-To keep your sugar fresh, be sure to store it in an airtight container.
-This will help to keep moisture and pests out.
+To keep your sugar fresh, store it in an airtight container.
+This will help keep moisture and pests out.
 I store my white granulated sugar in 5-gallon buckets with Gamma Lids.

 Keep Sugar Away from Heat and Light

-Heat and light can cause sugar to deteriorate, so be sure to store it in a cool, dark place.
-A pantry or cupboard is the perfect spot.
+Sugar can deteriorate in heat and light, so be sure to store it in a cool, dark place—a pantry or cupboard is the perfect spot.

 Never Use Oxygen Absorbers